mph-/lcapy/doc/problems.rst

 The results from slow computations are cached to improve the speed.

 Some SymPy operations can take an unexpectedly long time, for example, `limit()`.
+With some versions of SymPy, matrix inversions are really slow.

 Floating point values